-A DANGER IF THE ALARM SOUNDS 1.
-Extinguish any open flames and all smoking materials.
-2. Shut off the propane supply at the container valve(s) or propane supply connection.
-3. Do not touch electrical switches.
-4. Open doors and other ventilating openings.
-5. Leave the area until the odor clears.
-6. Have the propane system checked and leakage source corrected before using again.
+- 1. Extinguish any open flames and all smoking materials. - 2.
+Shut off the propane supply at the container valve(s) or propane supply connection. - 3.
+Do not touch electrical switches. - 4.
+Open doors and other ventilating openings. - 5.
+Leave the area until the odor clears. - 6.
+Have the propane system checked and leakage source corrected before using again.

 Ignition of flammable vapors could lead to a fire or explosion and result in death or serious injury.

-Activation of this device indicates the presence of LP gas, which can cause an explosion and/or fire.
-This normally indicates a leak in the LP gas piping or an LP gas appliance.
-Test Detector operation after vehicle has been in storage, before each trip, and at least once per month during use.
-This detector will only indicate the presence of LP gas at the sensor.
-LP gas may be present in other areas.
-The detector is not suitable as a smoke or fire detector.
-The detector is powered by a 12-volt source.
+- Activation of this device indicates the presence of LP gas, which can cause an explosion and/or fire.
+This normally indicates a leak in the LP gas piping or an LP gas appliance. - Test Detector operation after vehicle has been in storage, before each trip, and at least once per month during use. - This detector will only indicate the presence of LP gas at the sensor.
+LP gas may be present in other areas. - The detector is not suitable as a smoke or fire detector. - The detector is powered by a 12-volt source.
 Any interruption in power will render this alarm inoperative.
-Always ensure power is supplied especially when appliances are in use.
-This device detects the presence of LP gas.
+Always ensure power is supplied especially when appliances are in use. - The RV must not be utilized for sleeping with the battery disconnect switch in the off position. - This device detects the presence of LP gas.
 IT DOES NOT DISCONNECT THE GAS SUPPLY.

-NOTICE The Propane Leak Detector Alarm draws enough current to discharge your batteries.
-Remember to turn the battery disconnect switch to the 'off' position or disconnect the batteries during storage.
-DO NOT attempt to repair the detector.
-If it fails to work properly as outlined in its operation manual replace the entire unit.
-The alarm may sound at times when no LP gas is present due to household product use such as aerosol hairspray, certain cleaners, adhesives, alcohol, etc.
+- The Propane Leak Detector Alarm draws enough current to discharge your batteries.
+Remember to turn the battery disconnect switch to the 'off' position or disconnect the batteries during storage. - DO NOT attempt to repair the detector.
+If it fails to work properly as outlined in its operation manual replace the entire unit. - The alarm may sound at times when no LP gas is present due to household product use such as aerosol hairspray, certain cleaners, adhesives, alcohol, etc.